 - Preheat oven to 325℉.
 Butter or spray an 11x7-inch baking dish, if using instead of cast iron skillet.

-- Heat a cast iron skillet over medium heat.
+- Heat cast iron skillet over medium heat.
 Add 3 tablespoons butter, along with diced celery, onion, red bell pepper and minced cloves garlic.
 Season with a pinch of salt and pepper.
-Sauté until veggies are tender and fragrant, about 5 minutes.
+Sauté until veggies are tender and fragrant, about 8 minutes.
 Add fresh thyme, 1 teaspoon salt, 1 teaspoon Old Bay Seasoning and ½ teaspoon smoked paprika to the vegetables.
 Mix to combine and let it bloom in the pan for about one minute.

 Notes